-I joined the school in January 2017, as Interim Headteacher.
+I joined the school in January 2017, as Interim Headteacher and became the substantive Headteacher in May 2017.
 Previously I worked in business until 1990, in the UK, Australia and USA.
 I also worked in the voluntary sector in India and Australia.
 I graduated in 1996, with a First Class honours, the same month that I had my first child!
 Since qualifying as a teacher, I have worked across the whole primary age range, in Central and Outer London, Oxfordshire, Buckinghamshire and Central Bedfordshire.
 This is my fourth headship and I have also worked for Ofsted as a Lead Inspector and the Central Bedfordshire School Improvement team.

 I am committed to improving outcomes for all children; every child deserves the best possible education we can give them.

-Whilst leading Tithe Farm Primary I will also be running the Improving KS2 outcomes and School Readiness Task and Finish groups for Central Bedfordshire Council.
+Whilst leading Tithe Farm Primary I will also be supporting other Headteachers and working as a School Improvement Partner for Central Bedfordshire.